SCHOOL DISCLOSURES

 PROGRAM INTEGRITY & ACCREDITATION

-TPCA's School Catalog is the official catalog of TPCA and takes precedence over all previously published versions.
-This catalog is not intended to nor does it contain all policies that relate to students.
+TPCA's School Catalog is a consumer information document that is the official catalog of TPCA and takes precedence over all previously published versions.
+This catalog is not intended to, nor does it contain all policies related to students.
 Students are held individually responsible for complying with all requirements of the rules and regulations of TPCA.
-Failure to read and comply with policies, regulations, and procedures will not exempt a student from being governed by and accountable to them.
+Failure to read and comply with policies, regulations, and procedures will not exempt students from being governed by and accountable to them.

 LICENSURE REQUIREMENTS